Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 26 Januari 2026 02.25.55 UTC
+- WIB: Senin, 26 Januari 2026 03.34.13 UTC
-- WITA: Senin, 26 Januari 2026 03.25.55 UTC
+- WITA: Senin, 26 Januari 2026 04.34.13 UTC
-- WIT: Senin, 26 Januari 2026 04.25.55 UTC
+- WIT: Senin, 26 Januari 2026 05.34.13 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology